So now, What’s the Deal with Hillary and these Emails? : A Well Thought Out Scream by James Riordan

 The public-integrity prosecutors weren’t impressed with the FBI presentation, people familiar with the discussion said.
 “The message was, ‘We’re done here,’ ” a person familiar with the matter said.
 Following the February meeting, officials at Justice Department headquarters sent a message to all the offices involved to “stand down,’’ a person familiar with the matter said.
 Justice Department officials became increasingly frustrated that the agents seemed to be disregarding or disobeying their instructions.

 Within the FBI, some felt they had moved well beyond the allegations made in the anti-Clinton book.
-At least twclint2o confidential informants from other public-corruption investigations had provided details about the Clinton Foundation to the FBI, these people said.
+At least two confidential informants from other public-corruption investigations had provided details about the Clinton Foundation to the FBI, these people said.
 The FBI had secretly recorded conversations of a suspect in a public-corruption case talking about alleged deals the Clintons made, these people said.
 The agents listening to the recordings couldn’t tell from the conversations if what the suspect was describing was accurate, but it was, they thought, worth checking out.

 Prosecutors thought the talk was hearsay and a weak basis to warrant aggressive tactics, like presenting evidence to a grand jury, because the person who was secretly recorded wasn’t inside the Clinton Foundation.
 FBI investigators grew increasingly frustrated with resistance from the corruption prosecutors, and some executives at the bureau itself, to keep pursuing the case.